smturro2/Portfolio-Picker/README.md

 # Portfolio Picker

 ## Setup
-This python application is built,tested, and hosted around python 3.8.
+This python application is built and tested around python 3.8.
 For best results [install this version of python](https://www.python.org/downloads/).

 1. **Clone** the repo to your local computer